mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

   --help  Show this message and exit.

 Commands:
-  configure  Start the web server to configure semiphemeral delete     Delete tweets that aren't automatically or manually excluded fetch      Download all tweets stats      Show stats about tweets in the database
+  configure  Start the webserver to configure semiphemeral delete     Delete tweets that aren't automatically or manually excluded fetch      Download all tweets stats      Show stats about tweets in the database